BradHutchings/Mmojo-Server-v2/instructions/625-Attired-APEs-Compatible.md

 ### About this Step
 **IN PROGRESS**

 You have packaged a naked APE (compatible).
 Now you can simply graft a `.gguf` model onto the naked APE to make a self-contained LLM server.
 You graft it on using the `zip` tool to add the `.gguf` model to the zip archive which is the naked APE.
-You'll will do this for each of the models in the `$MODELS_DIR` directory.
+You'll will do this for each of the models in the `$LOCAL_MODELS_DIR` directory.

 ---
 ### Manual Process